 Spinach Artichoke Stuffed Sourdough Pretzels

-If want to learn how to make your own sourdough starter at home you can check out this post!
+If you want to learn how to make your own sourdough starter at home, you can check out this post!

 Makes 16 stuffed pretzels.